bcgov/cas-ciip-portal/documentation/developer-guide.md

 # Developer Guidelines

+## Setting up the test data

+The `schema/deploy-test-data.sh` script allows you to set up you database schemas, and populate it with dummy data.

+### Prerequisites
+- Start your postgres database (`pg_ctl start` if you installed it with `asdf`)
+- Initialize the `schema/.cas-ggircs` [submodule] (`git submodule init && git submodule update`)

+### Deploying the data

+`./schema/deploy-test-data.sh -d` will drop the existing database if it exists and recreate it using the current deployment files.

+Run `./schema/deploy-test-data.sh --help` to learn about other available options.

 ## Code style and Linting

 We use [XO](https://github.com/xojs/xo) to lint the app's code.
 The following yarn scripts can be used to trigger formatting and linting: